sobolevn/sobolevn.github.io/_posts/2019-02-09-python-exceptions-considered-an-antipattern.md

 ## How to be safe?

 Now we got that exceptions are harmful to your code.
-Let's learn how to get read off them.
+Let's learn how to get rid off them.
 There are different patterns to write the exception-free code:

 0. Write [`except Exception: pass`](https://wemake-python-styleguide.readthedocs.io/en/latest/pages/violations/best_practices.html#wemake_python_styleguide.violations.best_practices.WrongKeywordViolation) everywhere.
 That's as bad as you can imagine.
 Don't do it.
 1. Return `None`.
 That's evil too!
 You either will end up with `if something is not None:` on almost every line and global pollution of your logic by type-checking conditionals, or will suffer from `TypeError` every day.
 Not a pleasant choice.